 - History of Latin America (Colonial)

 - History of Latin America (Modern)

 - Latin American Cultures

 - Sociocultural anthropology

+- Cultural geography

 - Contemporary world history

+- World literature

 - Comparative politics

+- Economic geography

 - Microeconomics

-- Cultural geography

-- World literature

-- Economic geography

 - Macroeconomics

 - Introductory sociology

-- One year of college level Spanish or Portuguese OR at least one year of high school in which the primary language of instruction was Spanish or Portuguese.
-Completion of two years of college level foreign language is strongly preferred. - At least two of the preparatory courses listed above (in addition to foreign language).
+NOTE: One year of high school in which the primary language of instruction was Spanish or Portuguese may be used to satisfy the language requirement for admission purposes.
+Completion of two years of college level foreign language is strongly recommended.

-LIFE SCIENCES MAJORS SEL PRE BIOLOGY
+LIFE SCIENCES MAJORS SEL PRE !

+BIOLOGY

 ECOLOGY, BEHAVIOR, & EVOLUTION

 HUMAN BIOLOGY & SOCIETY (B.S.)

 MARINE BIOLOGY

 MICROBIOLOGY, IMMUNOLOGY, & MOLECULAR

 GENETICS

 MOLECULAR, CELL, & DEVELOPMENTAL BIOLOGY

 NEUROSCIENCE

 PHYSIOLOGICAL SCIENCE

 PSYCHOBIOLOGY

 - One year of biology with lab for the major

 - One year of calculus

-- · One year of general chemistry with lab
+- One year of general chemistry with lab

 - One semester of organic chemistry with lab